 The tigers seem to be an aversion given the heavy Hand or Object Underwear in a scene where two of them start fighting topless.
 And some outlines of nipples.

 In El Goonish Shive, shirtless males are not drawn with nipples.
 Word of God is that this is because he's no good at drawing them, and since he doesn't show nipples on females, he won't show them on males.
+Has since changed, at least in the Sketchbook.

 The characters in Fruit Incest seem to follow this trope usually.
 It's somewhat fitting considering the characters also have no fingers or toes either.